mendicant-original/newman/README.md

 ![Newman](http://i.imgur.com/92bZB.jpg)

-Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming. **It is currently in its very early experimental stages, and is in no way safe for use in production.**
+Newman is a microframework which aims to do for email-based applications what Rack and Sinatra have done for web programming. **While our goals may be ambitious, this project is currently in its very early experimental stages, and is in no way safe for use in production.**